tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientEncryptedCH.encrypted_ch.
 This matching procedure should be done using one of the following two checks:

-1. Compare ClientEncryptedCH.config_digest against cryptographic hashes of known ECHConfig and choose the one that matches.
+1. Compare ClientEncryptedCH.config_digest against digests of known ECHConfig and choose the one that matches.
 2. Use trial decryption of ClientEncryptedCH.encrypted_ch with known ECHConfig and choose the one that succeeds.